 Recommended sample: Ep 1: What Is Solution Focused Practice?

 Host: Simon Sinek, TED speaker, visionary, author, a trained ethnographer, and “an unshakable optimist”

-Simon Sinek talks with his friends about what inspire them, touching on topics around “love, life, leadership and silver linings“.
-He wants to make people feel secure, inspired and fullfilled with their lives everyday.
+Simon Sinek talks with his friends about what inspires them, touching on topics around “love, life, leadership and silver linings“.
+He wants to make people feel secure, inspired, and fulfilled with their lives every day.
 Listen to an episode if you need some inspiration to uplift your mood or to make a difficult decision in your private life or as a leader.

 Recommended sample: Episode 37: The Value of Failing with Suneel Gupta